Credit Agreement Terms & Conditions

 12 comments

-CBSA January 2024 Trade Verification Priorities List
+The CBSA Trade Verification Priorities List

-The Canada Border Services Agency (CBSA) recently released its verification priority list for January 2024.
+The Canada Border Services Agency (CBSA) recently released its verification priority list for January 2025.
 In this week’s post, we are going to give you an overview of the contents of the recently released verification list, its importance to importers, and some tips for importers to stay compliant in the face of a Customs inspection.

 November 23, 2018